jwhited02/CryptoClustering/README.md

 5. Analyzed the clustering performance by comparing the inertia values and the spread of the clusters, concluding how reducing features through PCA affects the clarity and granularity of the results.

 ##
+The "CryptoCLustering.ipynb" file with the answered questions can be found in the "Analysis" folder.
+The data can be found in the "Resources" folder.

+##
 I thought this challenge went pretty smoothly!
 It was the first one I can remember where I didn't get any errors, which felt great.
 Hopefully it is what you are looking for and thank you for taking the time to grade my assignment.
 ##
 Name: Jackson Whited